Katherine Kuchenbecker: Education and career

-Kuchenbecker grew up in Southern California, and played volleyball in high school for the Brentwood School Eagles, participating in two state championships.
-She was educated in mechanical engineering at Stanford University, where her parents also both had gone.
-As an undergraduate, she played on the varsity volleyball team from 1996 to 1998, which had two national championship wins.
-At Stanford, she earned a bachelor's degree in 2000, a master's degree in 2002, and a Ph.D. in 2006.
+Kuchenbecker earned her Ph.D. in mechanical engineering at Stanford University in 2006 after earning a bachelor's degree in 2000 and a master's degree in 2002.
 Her dissertation, Characterizing and Controlling the High-Frequency Dynamics of Haptic Interfaces, was supervised by Günter Niemeyer.

-After postdoctoral research at Johns Hopkins University, she joined the faculty of the University of Pennsylvania Department of Mechanical Engineering and Applied Mechanics as Skirkanich Assistant Professor of Innovation in 2007.
+Kuchenbecker continued with her postdoctoral research at Johns Hopkins University.
+In 2007, she joined the faculty of the University of Pennsylvania Department of Mechanical Engineering and Applied Mechanics as Skirkanich Assistant Professor of Innovation.
 She was tenured as an associate professor in 2013, and named to the Class of 1940 Bicentennial Endowed Term Chair in 2015.